 It is also the perfect time to sow warmth-loving herbs such as basil and coriander.
-These also need to be protected from ravenous slugs.
+Protected them against attacks from ravenous slugs.

 May is lush!
 Everything sprouts and grows – including the weeds.
-But no need to curse them – if you can’t beat them – eat them!
-Check to see what wild edibles are among the garden weeds that could be turned into a ‘foraged’ dinner.
+But no need to curse them – if you can’t beat them, eat them!
+Check your garden weeds to see if they are edible and could go into a ‘foraged’ dinner.
 Bishop’s Weed, Stinging Nettles, Ground Ivy, Wild Garlic and Dandelion are all excellent in the ‘wild food cuisines’.

-If you have open spots in the borders you can sow annuals like Californian poppies, or nasturtiums for extra colour in the summer.
-The bees and insects love them, too.
+Sow annuals like Californian Poppies, or nasturtiums in any gaps you might have in your borders for extra colour in the summer.
+The bees and insects will thank you.